Rhythm Heaven: Reception

 The Rhythm Heaven series generally received favorable reviews from reviewers and critics.
-The three international releases all scored an 83/100 on review aggregation site Metacritic.
+The first three international releases all scored an 83/100 on review aggregation site Metacritic.
 On the Nintendo DS version, IGN reviewers say that the game is "unlike anything you've ever played, not to mention incredibly fun and just as addictive.".
 Wired reviewers say that this game that is "exactly the sort of novel, deep, challenging game that people accuse Nintendo of not creating anymore."
 On the Wii version, Jose Otero from 1Up.com gave the game an A−, stating: "The amount of mileage Nintendo squeezes out of Rhythm Heaven Fever's two-button gameplay is remarkable – more than 50 mini-games including regular stages, rhythm toys, and endless games to play – especially in a time when the kind of games I typically consume require more button inputs."
 Kyle Hilliard from Game Informer describes the Wii release as a "addictive, original, and often hilarious game."
 The original release on the Game Boy Advance received an Excellence Prize for Entertainment at the 10th annual Japan Media Arts Festival in 2006.
 Abigail Kwak from The Gamer considers the series as a whole "so memorable" that they are "still booting up our Wiis to play classics like Rhythm Heaven Fever even to this day."
 Similarly, Logan Plant from IGN believes that the Rhythm Heaven series is one of the best and weirdest Nintendo franchises, and should be brought back due to there not being an entry since Megamix in 2016.

+Sales and aggregate review scores As of August 2026.